Tauron Wytwarzanie

 Tauron Wytwarzanie S.A. (former name: Południowy Koncern Energetyczny S.A.) is a power generation company based in Jaworzno, Poland.
-It is the Poland's second largest power producer having a 14% stake of the domestic installed electrical power capacity (4.9 GWe) and a 16% stake of the local heat generation market (2.4 GWt).
+It is the Poland's third largest power producer having a 14% stake of the domestic installed electrical power capacity (5.3 GWe) and a 16% stake of the local heat generation market (2.4 GWt).

 The company is a part of the Tauron Group, one of Poland's biggest business entities.
 In 2007, its consolidated revenue amounted to PLN 3.6 billion (€805 million), with a net profit of PLN 137.6 million (€31 million).